agiliq/agiliq-jekyll/_posts/2018-10-19-docker-persist-postgres-data.md

 We used official `postgres` image provided by Docker.
 We set some environment variables to set database name and credentials.

-Flask app would be connecting to this database now so we need to edit env.list file to make it look like:
+Flask app would be connecting to this database now so we need to edit env.list accordingly:

     DB_HOST=db
     DB_PORT=5432
     DB_NAME=polls_db
     DB_USER=polls
     DB_PASSWORD=hearmeroar

+Notice how we changed `DB_HOST` from `localhost` to `db`.
+We named it `db` because of service name is `db` in docker-compose.yml.

 We used `volumes` to persist our data.